-A. Applicability: Off street parking shall be provided for all new construction, expansions, and changes of use in accordance with the requirements and standards in this section.
+- A. Applicability: Off street parking shall be provided for all new construction, expansions, and changes of use in accordance with the requirements and standards in this section.
 Off street parking, in addition to being a permitted use, shall be considered as an accessory use when required or provided to serve conforming uses located in any district.

-B. General Requirements: Proposals subject to development review shall be accompanied by plans and information making provision for off-street parking.
+This section does not apply to single family residential units. - B. General Requirements: Proposals subject to development review shall be accompanied by plans and information making provision for off-street parking.
 Such plans shall attempt to balance the provision of adequate parking for the project under review while minimizing the development of visible paved areas.
-Parking areas must be constructed to protect the natural environment and visual character of the community, improve pedestrian safety and accessibility, and promote the quality of life in developed areas.

-C. Parking Layout and Design: Off-street parking must conform to the following standards:

-- 1. Parking shall be provided on the lot occupied by the use for which the parking is required, or on an adjacent lot owned or controlled by such use. - 2.
-Parking areas with more than 2 parking spaces must be arranged so that it is not necessary for vehicles to back into the public road.
+Parking areas must be constructed to protect the natural environment and visual character of the community, improve pedestrian safety and accessibility, and promote the quality of life in developed areas. - C. Parking Layout and Design: Off-street parking must conform to the following standards: - 1.
+Parking shall be provided on the lot occupied by the use for which the parking is required, or on anadjacent lot owned or controlled by such use. - 2.
+Parking areas with more than two (2) parking spaces must be arranged so that it is not necessary for vehicles to back into the public road.
 In no instance shall off-street parking be designed so that vehicles back out into Routes 115, 9, 231 or North Road. - 3.
-Off-street parking for multiplex development, and commercial, industrial and institutional uses shall be located behind or to the side of the principal building and shall be landscaped.
-All parking spaces, access drives, and impervious surfaces must be located at least 5 feet from any side or rear lot line, except where standards for buffer yards require a greater distance. - 4.
+Off-street parking shall be located behind or to the side of the principal building and shall be landscaped.
+All parking spaces, access drives, and impervious surfaces must be located at least five (5) feet from any side or rear lot line, except where standards for buffer yards require a greater distance or where two adjacent lots share a parking lot. - 4.
 All plans for parking areas shall include a landscaping plan which adequately screens parking lots, and that provides interruptions of parking spaces. - 5.
 The joint use of a parking area by two or more principal buildings or uses may be approved where it is clearly demonstrated that the parking area would meet the intent of this section in the probable time of maximum use by patrons and employees.
-In approving shared parking, the permitting authority shall require cross-easements or other legally enforceable documents for shared parking which permanently ensure the shared parking arrangement. - 6.
+In approving shared parking, the permitting authority shall require cross-easements or other legally enforceable documents for shared parkingwhich permanently ensure the shared parking arrangement. - 6.
 Parking areas shall be constructed with a suitably durable surface that minimizes dust and is appropriate for the use of the land, with adequate drainage.
 Surfacing, grading and drainage shall facilitate groundwater recharge by minimizing impermeable pavement and run-off.
 Oil traps may be required for larger paved parking lots.
 Parking areas to be used at night shall be lighted in a manner that does not result in direct lighting to or glare to abutting residential properties or cause a traffic hazard due to glare. - 7.
-All individual parking spaces shall be 10 feet by 20 feet.
+All individual parking spaces shall be nine (9) feet by eighteen (18) feet.
 The provision for oversized parking spaces shall be permitted for activities that normally serve oversize vehicles, such as recreation vehicles and trucks.
-Aisles shall be a minimum of 24 feet for two-way traffic, and 14 feet for one-way traffic.
+Aisles shall be a minimum of twenty-four (24) feet for two-way traffic, and fourteen (14) feet for one-way traffic.